TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          .. code-block:: php

             'ctrl' => array(
-            	'title' => 'LLL:EXT:frontend/Resources/Private/Language/locallang_ttc.xlf:sys_template',
+            	'title' => 'LLL:EXT:frontend/Resources/Private/Language/locallang_tca.xlf:sys_template',

          In the above example the :code:`LLL:` prefix tells the system to look up a label from a localized file.
-The next prefix code:`EXT:cms` will look for the data in the extension with the key "cms".
+The next prefix code:`EXT:frontend` will look for the data in the extension with the key "frontend".
 In that extension the file :file:`locallang_tca.xlf` contains a XML structure inside of which one label tag has an index attribute named "sys\_template".
 This tag contains the value to display in the default language.
 Other languages